27 Top Recruiting Software for Companies in 2023

 Its HR stable of apps includes Zoho Recruit, a piece of recruiting software that combines applicant tracking and candidate relationship management in a way that makes it ideal for both HR teams and staffing agencies.
 Jobs can be posted to more than 75 boards and instantly shared to social handles; the platform will then guide you through the hiring stages to make it easier to keep track of all pertinent applicants.

-Candidates can be filtered by skills, location and more, and you make doubly sure you only interview people who meet your criteria with pre-screening questionnaires and integrations with assessment platforms like HireSelect.
-In fact, integrations are one of Zoho’s specialties, with even the basic license package including the option to implement with Slack, Google Suite, Microsoft Outlook and all common social media channels.
+Candidates can be filtered by skills, location, and more, and you make doubly sure you only interview people who meet your criteria with pre-screening questionnaires and integrations with assessment platforms like HireSelect.
+In fact, integrations are one of Zoho’s specialities, with even the basic license package including the option to implement with Slack, Google Suite, Microsoft Outlook, and all common social media channels.

-Prices start from $20 per use per month, including 100 active jobs, premium job boards and 50 integrations, though there is a free option for freelance recruiters.
+Prices start from $20 per user per month, including 100 active jobs, premium job boards, and 50 integrations, though there is a free option for freelance recruiters.

 6.6 Teamtailor – Best for a fully branded company career site to attract talent